Home Water Quality Testing: How to Know If Your Water Is Safe

 • Detects PFAS, VOCs, heavy metals

-• Digital TDS meters – Measure total dissolved solids in seconds.
+• Digital TDS meters.
+Measure total dissolved solids in seconds.
 Useful for monitoring RO or filter systems.
-Cost: $10–$30.
+Cost: $10 to $30.

 When to Use a Professional Lab

-For private wells, homes with lead pipe concerns, new homebuyers, or households with infants or immunocompromised members, professional testing is essential.
-Certified labs use EPA-approved methods and can detect contaminants at very low concentrations that home strips simply miss.
+For private wells, homes with lead concerns, new homebuyers, and households with infants or immunocompromised members, certified lab testing is essential.
+Labs use EPA-approved methods 537.1, 533, and 1633 for PFAS and can detect contaminants at parts-per-trillion levels that home strips simply can't reach.

 Pincher's Pro Tip

 State-certified labs are often more affordable than national services.
 Use the EPA's certified laboratory search tool to find accredited labs in your area.
-Some extension programs through land-grant universities also offer low-cost testing kits for rural homeowners.
+Land-grant university extension programs also offer low-cost testing kits for rural homeowners.

 Smart Savings Made Simple!